SimplifyJobs/Summer2025-Internships/README.md

 >For valuable tips on navigating the internship process, be sure to check out our guide [Zero to Offer](https://www.pittcs.wiki/zero-to-offer) 🧠.

-### 🙏 This repo would not be possible without all our amazing [contributors](#We-love-our-contributors)! 🙏

->Contributing is now easier than ever!
+### Contributing is now easier than ever!
 Review the new guidelines [here](https://github.com/pittcsc/Summer2024-Internships/blob/dev/CONTRIBUTING.md) and start contributing today!

+>🙏 This repo would not be possible without all our amazing [contributors](#We-love-our-contributors)! 🙏

 <div align="center">
   <h3>